gwcbi/haphpipe/README.md

 ## Stages

 Each stage can be run on its own.
 Stages are grouped into categories...
+More detailed description of command line options for each stage are available in the [wiki] (https://github.com/gwcbi/haphpipe/wiki).

-[TODO] Describe each haphpipe stage
+[TODO] Finish describing each haphpipe stage.

 ### hp_reads